evgeny-danilov/ddd-training/README.md

 - **SecureRandom.uuid** as a generator of unique ids for reservations.

 ## TODO
+- check if form struct validations works good on a high level
+- probably, get rid of complex Event classes (or make some experiments in GDPR)
+- implement `FlightIsNotAvailable` validation
 - revise passing params through `broadcast` method (make it in more explicit way)
 - dry `attributes` / `forms` / `event_repositories`
-- adjust the behaviour when user enter incorrect passenger data
+- adjust the behaviour when user enter incorrect passenger data through the UI
 - add factories for specs
+- make `assert` method in `command_handler` as private
+- dry `stream_name` in aggregate_root & event_repository

 ## IDEAS FOR FURTHER IMPROVEMENTS
 - notify passengers if flight cancelled